 I love Target’s Dollar Spot, and right now they have these adorable Easter egg erasers.
 I grabbed a few bags and a silicone bunny pan from Walmart to make these two math activities for preschool.
-These trays are also awesome for making crayons like these ( go ahead click to see), but I decided to use it for math once I found these erasers.
+These trays are also awesome for making crayons, but I decided to use it for math once I found these erasers.
 Here is how I made these Easter matching and counting activities for preschool.

 Gather your materials.
 You will need one silicone bunny pan, Easter egg erasers, scissors, a marker, and a small container.